microsoft/promptflow/docs/reference/tools-reference/faiss_index_lookup_tool.md

 </details>

   > [!NOTE]
-  > when legacy tools switching to code first mode, "not found" error may occur , please refer to [tool FAQ](faq.md).
+  > when legacy tools switching to code first mode, "not found" error may occur , please refer to [tool rename reminder](faq.md#vectordbfaiss-indexvector-index-lookup-tool-rename-reminder).